wp-plugins/link-anonymizer-anonymous-referrer-hide-your-referrer-links/readme.txt

  * License: GPL http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-Anonymiz Hide Referer is a plugin to Hide your all referer external links with ssl and without ssl,
+Anonymiz is a plugin to Hide your all external links with ssl and without ssl,
 eg: https://www.anonymiz.com/?http://yoursite.com/.

 == Description ==